salrashid123/cert_bound_sts_server/README.md

 }
 ```

-then an application can only consider that token to be valid if the mTLS session context contains the hash of the client cert's public key as shown.
-In other words, once mTLS is setup with the server, the TLS certificate is hashed and compared to the claims.
-This way, even if the JWT token is stolen, it can't be used without the client cert.
+then a server application can only consider that token to be valid if the mTLS session context contains the a peer leaf certificate which has the same hash as declared in the JWT.

 ---